Married Margaret Medcalf at Carleton-in-Craven, near Skipton, Yorkshire, on 12th June 1759. Father of Isabel (see below).

 George returned to Yorkshire, and married Jane Maudsley Preston on the 21st April 1868, at Broughton Hall Chapel.
 George and Jane initially lived at School Yard (off what was then Currer Street, now Otley Street) in Skipton, and George worked as a groom.

-George and Jane had six children:
+George and Jane had seven children:

 George died on 29th July 1890 at home in Primrose Street - cause of death was 'phthisis' (this usually means tuberculosis).